CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  -  **Annotation 16**: When a wounded character becomes unwounded, he is considered in his history to have been wounded and must face any special actions the wounding strike presented him.
  -  **Annotation 17**: The only actions that may be declared during a strike sequence are those outlined in Annotation 18.
  -  **Annotation 18**: When a defending player chooses to resolve a strike against a particular character, the only actions that may be taken by either player until the strike dice-roll is made are the following: playing hazard cards that affect the strike, the attacker may decide to use any or all of his remaining -1 modifications due to strikes in excess of the company's size, a target untapped character may take a -3 modification so that he will not automatically tap, and the defending character may play resource cards that affect the strike.
 An action that has the condition that a target character tap, but which otherwise has an effect not outlined here, may not be declared at this point.
 This is true even if the recipient of the strike would be the target character tapping and thus receive -1 to his prowess.
  -  **Annotation 19**: Following each successful strike or failed strike, a body check must be rolled (unless the failed strike has no body).
-However, if the strike calls for any special actions to follow it (e.g., a character wounded by "William" may be required to discard his items), these special actions are resolved before the body check.
+However, if the strike calls for any special actions to follow it (e.g., a character wounded by _"William"_ may be required to discard his items), these special actions are resolved before the body check.
 The body check is the first declared action in a nested chain of effects that immediately follows the strike dice-roll and special actions resulting from the strike.
 Other actions may be declared in response to a body check, in the same chain of effects, but these are limited to those actions that directly affect the body check dice-roll.
-E.g., Tookish Blood could not be declared in response to the body check caused by Giant Spiderswounding a Hobbit.
+E.g., _Tookish Blood_ could not be declared in response to the body check caused by _Giant Spiders_ wounding a Hobbit.
 No action may be declared in response to a special action resulting from a strike unless the special action is a dice-rolling action, i.e., a special action is generally considered synonymous with the strike dice-roll.
 If the special action is a dice-rolling action, an action may be declared in response to it if the action directly affects the dice-roll.
  -  **Annotation 20**: If more than one special action is to follow a strike, the defending player decides the order they are resolved.
  -  **Annotation 21**: A successful strike against a character is synonymous with that character being wounded, i.e., inverting a character card on the playing surface is not a separate action from the successful strike.
  -  Wounded characters only suffer a -2 prowess.
 In general, wounded characters are notconsidered tapped.